 Learn more about the psychotherapists at Dolphin Tribe

-We have four therapists at our Sydney-based, family-focused mental health clinic in Eastwood, New South Wales.
+We have four therapists at our Sydney-based, family-focused mental health clinic in Baulkham, Hills, New South Wales.
 Here’s a brief overview; to learn more about each one, you can visit their profile pages here.

 Ms Aiping Ong is a Child and Educational Psychologist who loves helping children work through complex thoughts and emotions.
 She works with children under 12 who have autism (ASD), anxiety, developmental delays, intellectual disability, and giftedness.

-Miss Juliana Kim is a Registered Provisional Psychologist passionate about supporting youth in her local community.
-She works with adolescents and young adults both in one-on-one and large group settings.
+Miss Zoe Lam is a Registered Psychologist and Clinical Psychology registrar passionate about supporting adults.
+She works with adolescents and adults.

 If you are interested in booking an appointment with our psychiatrist, please read our psychiatrist appointments page and make an appointment request here.